mroberge/hydrofunctions/docs/graphing.rst

 .. _matplotlib: https://matplotlib.org/

-Getting Ready
+Getting ready
 =============

-First Step: Automatic Display of Charts in Jupyter
+First step: Automatic display of charts in Jupyter
 --------------------------------------------------

 The first step for creating a graph is to import Hydrofunctions, and then